yuvalmGS/gigaspaces-wiki-jekyll/xap97net/indexing.markdown

 Usually it is recommended to index properties that are used in common queries.
 However, in some scenarios one might favor a smaller memory footprint, or faster performance for a specific query, and adding/removing an index should be considered.

+{% info %}
-{% lampon %}  Remember that "Premature optimization is the root of all evil."
+Remember that "Premature optimization is the root of all evil."
 It is always recommended to benchmark your code to get better results.
+{%endinfo%}

 # Index Types